XRaise blog

 Where Confluence wins

-Confluence is strongest when documentation needs structure, ownership, and technical context.
+Confluence is strongest when documentation needs structure, governance, and technical context.

 Where Confluence falls short